-As far as I’m aware, there are two other methods of achieving this that cater to different use cases.
+As far as I’m aware, there are two other methods of achieving this that cater to different Applications.
 They are:

 - Authenticate users with an AWS Cognito User Pool and then use the AWSMobileClient ID to authenticate with AWS IoT.
 If this is for you, use this Amplify resource.

 - Using X.509 certificates to authenticate with AWS IoT.
 Use this Github resource.

 The above methods did not match my requirements which were characterized by the following: